SolaceLabs/solace-platform-mcp/solace-event-portal-designer-mcp/README.md

 **"API token not found" or authentication errors:**
 - Ensure `SOLACE_API_TOKEN` is set correctly in your MCP client configuration
-- Verify your token hasn't expired in the [Solace Cloud Console](https://console.solace.cloud/)
+- Verify your token hasn't expired in the [Cloud Console](https://console.solace.cloud/)
-- Check the token has "Event Portal > Designer > Read" permissions
+- Check the token has appropriate permissions

 **"Connection refused" or timeout errors:**
 - Check if you're using the correct region via `SOLACE_API_BASE_URL` (see [Multi-Region Support](#multi-region-support))
 - Verify your network allows connections to `api.solace.cloud` (or your region's URL)

 **"Command not found" errors:**
-- If using `uvx`, ensure you have Python 3.10+ and `uv` installed
+- Verify you have the [prerequisites](#prerequisites) installed
 - If using pip install, run `which solace-ep-designer-mcp` to verify installation

 ## Development